SentakuVT/SentakuVT/README.md

-- 👋 Holi, soy @Sentaku
+- 👋 Hi, mi nickname is @Sentaku
-- Me interesaria aprender todo lo posible de algunos lenguajes
+- beninger dev
-- 🌱 Estoy estudiando actualmente
+- 🌱 studing rn
-- 📫 Memes
+- 📫 ESP/EN

 <!---
 SentakuVT/SentakuVT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.